ArielHorwitz/kvex/README.md

-# Kex - A Kivy extension library
+# Kvex - A Kivy extension library for desktop applications

+Kvex (pronounced "Kay-vex") is a small Kivy extension for desktop applications.